Organisational Change Readiness Assessment

 • Readiness to adapt to market trends

-When the assessment is completed, a results chart highlights key areas of strength/weakness with suggested development opportunities to improve change readiness.
+When the assessment is completed, the results highlight key areas of strength/weakness with suggested development opportunities to improve change readiness.

-Enable: understanding barriers to change and addressing them
+Enable: removing the barriers to make change easier

 What are the tips for improving readiness for change within an organisation?